 Not only does MapR Event Store execute with higher performance, it also addresses major operational deficiencies in Kafka.
 Here are three examples relating to replication, scaling, and mirroring:

 Kafka requires that the MirrorMaker processes be manually configured in order to replicate across clusters.
 Replication is easy to configure with MapR Event Store and supports unique capabilities for replicating streams across data centers and allowing streams to be updated in multiple locations at the same time.

 Kafka’s mirroring design simply forwards messages to a mirror cluster.
 The offsets in the source cluster are useless in the mirror, which means consumers and producers cannot automatically failover from one cluster to a mirror.
 MapR continuously transfers updated records for near real-time replication and preserves message offsets in all replicated copies.

 Kakfa requires partitions to fit within the disk space of a single cluster node and cannot be split across machines.
 This is especially risky, because ZooKeeper could automatically assign multiple large partitions to a node that doesn’t have space for them.
 You can move them manually, but that can quickly become unmanageable.
-MapR Streams is not limited by the storage capacity of any one node because it distributes stream data across the cluster.
+MapR Event Store is not limited by the storage capacity of any one node because it distributes stream data across the cluster.

 I also highly recommend reading Chapter 5 of Streaming Architecture: New Designs Using Apache Kafka and MapR Streams, by Ted Dunning & Ellen Friedman.